 - \$50 Application Fee

 - Pastoral/Church Reference

 - All applicants are required to submit a reference from their pastor.
 If an applicant is the pastor of his church, he will be required to submit a reference from another church staff member or chairman of the deacons.

+- Student & Mentor Commitment Contracts

-- Divinity Questionnaire
+- Transcripts

-- All applicants will be required to complete the Divinity Questionnaire.
-While applicants are not required to agree with every doctrinal position of the institution, it must be understood that disagreements are meant to be treated with kindness, charity, and respect.
-The results of the Divinity Questionnaire will be reviewed and utilized in determining an admissions decision.
+- Official College Transcripts indicating the completion of a Bachelor of Arts degree

+- \$10 College Transcript Review Fee (fee remains the same regardless of the number of transcripts)